 - Put the marshmallows in a big microwave safe bowl (I have an 8 cup Pyrex that is perfect for this)

 - Heat for 1-2 minutes, until soft and puffy.

 - Whisk the soft marshmallows with 1/2 cup creamer until smooth.
 You may have to return the mixture to the microwave for another minute or so to get the marshmallows to fully melt into the creamer.

-- Stir in the nutmeg, vanilla, lemon oil and enough blue to do the job.
+- Add the remaining 2 1/2 cups of creamer, nutmeg, lemon oil and enough blue color to do the job.

 - Cool the mixture down in the freezer or refrigerator before pouring into an ice cream maker to freeze.
-I have a Cuisinart ice cream maker that works pretty well.
+I have a Cuisinart that is wonderful.

 Lemon oil is not the same as lemon extract.
 Extract would produce a very artificial lemon flavor.

 You can use plain dairy-free creamer, just add 1/2 cup sugar and 1 t. vanilla to the ice cream mix before churning.

 If you can’t find any creamer, just use regular dairy-free milk of your choice, but add 1/2 cup sugar, 2 T. oil, and 1 t. vanilla to the mix before churning.